My last electricity bill was $1,434.56 — yep, you read that right!

 But still, it costs a fortune and it just seems to be getting more and more expensive every quarter.

 I’ve considered solar panels in the past, but have heard mixed reviews about them.
 Of course, solar energy is greener and cleaner and cutting down on carbon emissions is always great for the environment, but as a homeowner, the cost is a huge consideration.
-I’d love to install a solar system if I knew it would severely reduce my electricity bill, and perhaps even make a few dollars back.
+I’d love to install a solar power system if I knew it would severely reduce my electricity bill, and perhaps even make a few dollars back.
 I’m reluctant though as there have been numerous articles about dodgy solar installers that are scamming the public.

 1. Before you call anyone, know some details.